Kool FM: Legacy

-Re-launch
+Rinse FM management and return to Kool FM

 On 1 January 2023, original co-founder Eastman retired from running of the station.

-It was announced on 30 January, that Rinse FM would be taking over management of the station with a re-launch later in the year with a revised line-up.
+It was announced on 30 January, that Rinse FM would be taking over management of the station and re-launching back as Kool FM and with a revised line-up.

+Having announced details of the updated line-up, Kool returned on 23 April 2023 broadcasting on Rinse's FM and DAB frequencies, as well as a dedicated channel.